Museum of Contemporary Art Chicago: Performance

 The MCA Stage has featured local, national, and international theater, dance, music, multimedia, and film performances.
 It is known as the "most active interdisciplinary arts presenter in Chicago" and partners with local community organizations for the co-presentations of performing arts.

 Notable MCA Stage appearances include performances by Mikhail Baryshnikov, eighth blackbird, Peter Brook, Marie Chouinard, Merce Cunningham, Philip Glass, Martha Graham, Akram Khan, Taylor Mac, and Twyla Tharp.

+In September 2022, the MCA Stage hosted the first annual Chicago Performs, a two-day festival of experimental dance, music, and theater that included admission to the museum and other related programs.
+The festival spotlighted three local artists whose multi-disciplinary performance pieces were shown within the museum in a series of ticketed and non-ticketed performances.

+Every spring, MCA presents an annual suite of live, digital, and durational performance works in its On Stage series.
+Both Chicago Performs and On Stage are yearly programs at the Museum.

 Building

-The five-storey limestone and cast-aluminum structure was designed by Berlin architect Josef Paul Kleihues.
+The five-story limestone and cast-aluminum structure was designed by Berlin architect Josef Paul Kleihues.
 The building, which opened in 1996, contains 45000 sqft of gallery space (seven times the space of the old museum), a theater, studio-classrooms, an education center, a museum store, a restaurant-café, and a sculpture garden.
 The MCA building was Kleihues's first American structure.
 Its construction cost US$46.5 million ($ million today).
 The sculpture garden, which is 34000 sqft, includes a sculptural installation by Sol LeWitt and sculptures by George Rickey and Jane Highstein.
 The floor plan of both the building and the sculpture garden is a square, on which the proportions of the building is based.